What Neuroscience Reveals About Buying Decisions

 Understanding Consumers’ Decision-Making

 - How Emotions Overpower Analysis – Most consumers take pride in careful thinking before making decisions.
-They do their research on websites, compare products, consider competing businesses, and think about their choices.
+They do their research, compare products, consider competing businesses, and think about their choices.
 They have a budget in mind.
 But what really happens when they make the buying decision?
 Often, they let emotions take over and make the final decision, unconsciously.For example, let’s say an online shopper wants to buy a 48″ TV for $600.
 After comparing features, prices, shipping cost and brands, he thinks he’s found just the right one.
 A purchase decision is made.
 Then, the shopping cart page also shows him a bigger 60″ model at a higher price point, but with free two-day shipping and a free HDMI cable.
 The shopper is ready to buy the smaller, less-expensive model, but he is distracted by the larger size and the free offers.
 In many cases, the unconscious brain takes control and makes an emotion-driven choice.
-Neuromarketing can guide the customer to unconsciously switch to a more profitable model.